razzzzzz/united-locum/README.md

 3. now follow the "Developing" instructions like npm install

-b.local changes checking
+b. local changes checking

-1.open git bash
+1. open git bash
-2.user cd "ur dirve name"
+2. user cd "ur dirve name"
-3.goto repositery directory name
+3. goto repositery directory name
-4.hit gitk
+4. hit gitk
-5.it will open one document in that document select uncommit file with red color in top 6.down check your changes really necessary or not
+5. it will open one document in that document select uncommit file with red color in top
+6. down check your changes really necessary or not
-7.if not require change the files
+7. if not require change the files

-c.commiting code and pulling from git
+c. commiting code and pulling from git

-1.after checking local changes hit 'git add .'
+1. after checking local changes hit 'git add .'
-2.then 'git commit -m "message here what u have changed"' 3.then 'git pull'( this will take updates from git repositery from github.com)
+2. then 'git commit -m "message here what u have changed"'
+3. then 'git pull'( this will take updates from git repositery from github.com)

-d.pushing code
+d. pushing code

 1. after doing a,b,c ur code ready to push
 2. use 'git push origin master' command